A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Appendix: related notions on branched transportation

 which we will term the branched connection of order $\upalpha$ of the set $A$ to the boundary $\partial \Omega$.
 Notice that the case $\upalpha =1$ has already been introduced in \cite{BCL} as minimal connection to the boundary.
-Using simple comparison arguments, one may easily prove that if $A$ and $B$ are disjoint finite subsets of $\Omega$ then
+Using, among other arguments, the fact that